douglasgreen/outlines/society/philosophy/books.en.md

 philosophy.
 It has been praised for its clear and accessible prose and its enduring relevance to discussions of freedom and individual rights.
 Despite some criticisms regarding its alignment with utilitarianism, the essay continues to be a cornerstone of discussions on liberty and governance.

+### "Utilitarianism" (1861)

+John Stuart Mill's "Utilitarianism" is a foundational text in ethical philosophy that seeks to explain and defend the utilitarian doctrine.
+Utilitarianism is a moral theory that suggests actions are right if they promote happiness and wrong if they produce the opposite of happiness.
+Happiness, in this context, is defined as pleasure and the absence of pain.
+Mill's work is a response to criticisms of utilitarianism and an attempt to clarify its principles and applications.

+#### Key Principles of Utilitarianism

+-   **Greatest Happiness Principle**: The core idea of utilitarianism is the "Greatest Happiness Principle," which holds that actions are right in proportion to their tendency to promote happiness and wrong as they tend to produce unhappiness.
+This principle emphasizes maximizing utility, which is the total amount of happiness.

+-   **Hedonism**: Mill equates happiness with pleasure and the absence of pain, a view known as hedonism.
+He argues that not all pleasures are equal and that intellectual and emotional pleasures are superior to physical ones.
+This qualitative distinction is a significant aspect of Mill's utilitarianism.

+-   **Sentience and Moral Consideration**: Utilitarianism considers the capacity to experience pleasure and pain, known as sentience, as the basis for moral consideration.
+This includes not only humans but also animals, though the degree of sentience may vary among different beings.

+#### Defense Against Criticisms

+Mill addresses several criticisms of utilitarianism:

+-   **Misinterpretation of Pleasure**: Critics argue that utilitarianism promotes indulgence in base pleasures.
+Mill counters this by emphasizing the higher pleasures of intellect and emotion, which are more valuable than mere physical satisfaction.

+-   **Self-Sacrifice and Utility**: While some argue that self-sacrifice is inherently virtuous, Mill contends that it is only valuable if it increases overall happiness.
+In a world where everyone could pursue their happiness freely, self-sacrifice would be unnecessary.

+-   **Predicting Consequences**: Critics claim that it is impractical to calculate the consequences of every action.
+Mill acknowledges this but argues that most actions affect only a few people, and broader societal impacts are the concern of policymakers.

+#### Moral Motivation and Justice

+-   **Sanctions of Utility**: Mill explores what motivates people to act according to utilitarian principles.
+He suggests that internal sanctions, like conscience, are more effective than external ones, such as societal pressure or divine retribution.

+-   **Proof of Utilitarianism**: Mill argues that happiness is the only desirable end, as people naturally desire it.
+He claims that other seemingly desirable things, like virtue or money, are only valuable as parts of happiness.

+-   **Utility and Justice**: Mill reconciles utilitarianism with justice by arguing that feelings of justice are rooted in utilitarian instincts.
+Justice involves protecting rights, which are essential for collective happiness.
+Thus, justice supports utilitarian principles rather than contradicting them.

+#### Conclusion

+John Stuart Mill's "Utilitarianism" is a comprehensive defense of the utilitarian ethical framework.
+It emphasizes the importance of maximizing happiness and addresses common criticisms by highlighting the qualitative differences in pleasures and the role of justice in promoting overall well-being.
+Mill's work remains influential in discussions of moral philosophy and ethics.

 ## Søren Kierkegaard (1813-1855)